 It’s best to do a thorough analysis of your needs, but you can get a ballpark idea of what you need with rules of thumb.
 One approach suggests that you multiply your income by 10 (or more).
 Then, add $100,000 to help with each child’s education expenses.
 For example, if you make $100,000 per year and you have one child, you’d apply for at least $1,100,000 of term life insurance.

 To get the most coverage for your premium dollar, a term policy often makes the most sense, especially if you don’t expect to need life insurance past a certain number of years.
 But if you’ve established a coverage amount that meets your needs and the premiums are too high for your budget, you may need to make difficult decisions.
 You can reduce the amount of insurance you buy or make changes in other areas of your budget.

 Coverage with term insurance can be surprisingly affordable.
-The chart below illustrates how much a 30-year-old nonsmoking woman (living in New York State) might pay for a 20-year term policy.
+The chart below illustrates how much (figures were rounded up) a 30-year-old nonsmoking woman (living in New York State) might pay for a 20-year term policy.
 The amounts represent a range of ' offerings from companies selling term-life insurance.

 |Coverage Amount||Health Status||Monthly Premium|

 It may be possible to keep premiums manageable by using multiple insurance policies, such as a combination of a short-term and a long-term policy.
 If your coverage needs decrease and the short-term policy ends, you no longer need to pay for coverage.

 For example, instead of buying a 20-year policy for $1 million, you could buy a 10-year policy for $600,000 and a 20-year policy for $400,000.
 If you build up assets and pay down debt over the next several years, your need for insurance decreases (because assets, such as savings, help cover this need).